charlesneimog/py4pd/docs/python-users/info.md

 -   :fontawesome-brands-python: __Example__

     To set different default images for `pd.VIS` objects, you can use this function.
-It return 1 when the patch is used without zoom and 2 when is used with zoom.
+It returns 1 when the patch is used without zoom and 2 when is used with zoom.

     ``` py
     import pd